Kaihanga/magnetox-faq/peopoly-magnetox-faq/index.md

 **Bed**: 400mm x 300mm x 300mm

-**Printer**: 60.5cm x 54cm x 71cm (length, width, height)
+**Printer**: 58cm x 54cm x 70cm (length, width, height)
-- Add 26cm on right side (printer facing you) for filament spool & power cable
+- Add 26cm on left side (printer facing you) for filament spool & power cable
-- Measurements includes slack for filament feed line
+- Measurements includes feet and slack height for the filament feed line
+- Front display adds 6.5cm to height and 4cm to width

-**Enclosure**: add 4.5cm to height and 25cm for front door access
+**Enclosure**: Total of 79cm with 25cm for front door(s) access
+- Same additions for the display, if mounted on top, otherwise for regular position just add for width

 <a name="setup-guides-are-wrong-or-dont-make-sense"></a>
 ## Setup Guides are wrong or don't make sense?